 If you are a homeowner, investor, or entrepreneur in Alabama, a home equity line of credit (HELOC) could be the key to enhancing your financial strategy.
+One note up front: Defy’s home equity product is Smart Equity, a closed-end fixed-rate second mortgage.
+You receive the full amount as a lump sum at closing and repay it at a locked rate, rather than drawing against a revolving line.
 HELOCs offer more flexible access to cash than other equity financing options, making them suitable for a broader range of applications compared to traditional mortgages.

-At Defy Mortgage, we simplify the mortgage process with 75+ fully customizable mortgage solutions, including HELOCs, DSCR loans, bank statement loans, and more.
+At Defy Mortgage, we simplify the mortgage process with 75+ fully customizable mortgage solutions.
+Our home equity offering is Smart Equity, a closed-end fixed-rate second mortgage funded as a single lump sum at closing rather than a revolving line.
+We also offer HELOCs, DSCR loans, bank statement loans, and more.
 Paired with our competitive rates, seamless platform, and dedicated, personalized support, we can guarantee that your mortgage experience will be

 In this blog, we’ll explore how HELOCs work, how they can elevate your financial strategy, and how to get the best HELOC rates in Alabama.
 We’ll also discuss qualification requirements and how Defy’s HELOC loans in Alabama can give you an edge that other lenders may not.